How to Generate Subtitles with Accurate Timestamps

 Pricing: $10/hr pay-as-you-go or $22/mo + $5/hr

-Happy Scribe — Best for Subtitle-Specific Workflows
+Happy Scribe, Best for Subtitle-Specific Workflows

-Happy Scribe specializes in subtitle generation and offers both AI (85-95% accuracy) and human transcription (99% accuracy) options.
+Happy Scribe focuses on subtitles with both AI (85-95% accuracy) and human (99%) options.

 Key features: